Nickwasused/nickwasused.github.io/src/_posts/2022-08-21-raspberry-pi-signal-cli/index.md

 There will be a line that looks like this:
 `tmpfs           1.0G  1.0M 1023M   1% /tmp`

-Notice that is reads `1.0G`.
-This is too small as the installation requires about 1.25G.
+Notice that it reads `1.0G`.
+This is too small, as the installation requires about 1.25G.

 You can expand the size of your `/tmp` directory with this command:
 `sudo mount -o remount,size=2G /tmp/`